dev-yoonik/IJCB-AAC-2025/README.md

 ### **5.3 Runtime Constraints**

+- Clearer inference timing restrictions will be provided in the future.
 - **Inference time must not exceed 1 second per image** when running on a **single-core CPU**.

+### **5.4 Submission eligibility**

+- All submissions must include a report detailing the methodology.
+- The solutions presented need to be open-sourced to be eligible for the monetary prizes and paper co-authoring.

 ---